FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Learned  about creating objects and classes in Javascript.
 Practiced creating classes as much as possible.

 **Thoughts:**  Creating a class in Javascript is different than Python so I took some time to practice the exercises and try to get into it.
 This lesson also helped me understand python classes better.

+### Day 56: March 17, 2018 (Codecademy, freecodecamp)
+##### Codecademy, freecodecamp

+**Today's Progress**: Finished the Javascript course on codecademy.
+Started working on the second project of freecodecamp.

+**Thoughts:**  I've enjoyed the last part of the javascript code in codecademy, I've learned a bit more about making requests with javascript and how to create an url shortener like bit.ly